peter-huang0402/tmp_test/README.md

             processor	: 39
         ```

          Know these vcores are located on which physical cores.
 In my machine, physical CPU 0 has 0 - 9 and 20 - 29 vcores.
 Physical CPU 1 has 10 - 19 and 30 - 39 vcores.
 [Notice] Please don't use the first vcores in any physical machine.
-In my case, 0 is the first vcore on physical CPU 0 and 10 is the frist vcore on physcial CPU 1.
+In my case, 0 is the first vcore on physical CPU 0 and 10 is the first vcore on physical CPU 1.
 So, vocre 0 and 10 are not assigned to SOFA.

          ![](https://i.imgur.com/ayxOPBr.jpg)